dtekcth/data101/src/manuals/make.md

 Next we have a rule called clean.
 It has no dependencies and doesn't create a file called clean so it will always be run provided that you don't create a file called clean.
 The commands here start with `-`.
-This tells make to continue running even if the command returns an error. (`rm` will return an error if the deleted file doesn't exist)
+This tells `make` to continue running even if the command returns an error. (`rm` will return an error if the deleted file doesn't exist)

 Lastly we have a rule called `.PHONY`.
-This is a special rule specific to GNU Make and doesn't necessarily work in other implementations of make.
+This is a special rule specific to GNU Make and doesn't necessarily work in other implementations of `make`.
 The dependencies of this rule will always be run when they're called, even if their dependencies haven't been changed.
 We list clean here so that the clean rule will always run when called, even if there is a file called `clean`.